Runnable/slash-docker/getting-started/_posts/2017-01-16-docker-compose-networking.markdown

 Docker Compose sets up a single network for your application(s) by default, adding each container for a service to the default network.
 Containers on a single network can reach and discover every other container on the network.

 ## Networking Basics
-Running the command `docker netowrk ls` will list out your current Docker networks; it should look similar to the following:
+Running the command `docker network ls` will list out your current Docker networks; it should look similar to the following:

 ```bash
 $ docker network ls